-Famciclovir is a prodrug of penciclovir, which has demonstrated inhibitory activity against herpes simplex virus types 1 (HSV-1) and 2 (HSV-2) and varicella zoster virus (VZV).
-In cells infected with HSV-1, HSV-2 or VZV, the viral thymidine kinase phosphorylates penciclovir to a monophosphate form that, in turn, is converted by cellular kinases to the active form penciclovir triphosphate.
+Famciclovir is a prodrug of penciclovir, which has demonstrated inhibitory activity against herpes simplex virus types 1 (HSV-1) and 2 (HSV-2).
+In cells infected with HSV-1 and HSV-2, the viral thymidine kinase phosphorylates penciclovir to a monophosphate form that, in turn, is converted by cellular kinases to the active form penciclovir triphosphate.
 Biochemical studies demonstrate that penciclovir triphosphate inhibits HSV-2 DNA polymerase competitively with deoxyguanosine triphosphate.
 Consequently, herpes viral DNA synthesis and, therefore, replication are selectively inhibited.
-Penciclovir triphosphate has an intracellular half-life of 10 hours in HSV-1-, 20 hours in HSV-2- and 7 hours in VZV-infected cells grown in culture.
+Penciclovir triphosphate has an intracellular half-life of 10 hours in HSV-1- and 20 hours in HSV-2-infected cells grown in culture.
 However, the clinical significance of the intracellular half-life is unknown.

-In cell culture studies, penciclovir is inhibitory to the following herpes viruses: HSV-1, HSV-2 and VZV.
-The antiviral activity of penciclovir against wild type strains grown on human foreskin fibroblasts was assessed with a plaque reduction assay and staining with crystal violet 3 days postinfection for HSV and 10 days postinfection for VZV.
-The median EC50 values of penciclovir against laboratory and clinical isolates of HSV-1, HSV-2, and VZV were 2mcM (range 1.2 to 2.4 mcM, n = 7), 2.6 mcM (range 1.6 to 11 mcM, n = 6), and 34 mcM (range 6.7 to 71 mcM, n = 6),respectively.
+In cell culture studies, penciclovir is inhibitory to the following herpes viruses: HSV-1 and HSV-2.
+The antiviral activity of penciclovir against wild type strains grown on human foreskin fibroblasts was assessed with a plaque reduction assay and staining with crystal violet 3 days postinfection for HSV.
+The median EC50 values of penciclovir against laboratory and clinical isolates of HSV-1 and HSV-2 were 2 mcM (range 1.2 to 2.4 mcM, n = 7), 2.6 mcM (range 1.6 to 11 mcM, n = 6), and 34 mcM (range 6.7 to 71 mcM, n = 6), respectively.

-Penciclovir-resistant mutants of HSV and VZV can result from mutations in the viral thymidine kinase (TK) and DNA polymerase genes.
+Penciclovir-resistant mutants of HSV can result from mutations in the viral thymidine kinase (TK) and DNA polymerase genes.
 Mutations in the viral TK gene may lead to complete loss of TK activity (TK negative), reduced levels of TK activity (TK partial), or alteration in the ability of viral TK to phosphorylate the drug without an equivalent loss in the ability to phosphorylate thymidine (TK altered).
-The median EC50 values observed in a plaque reduction assay with penciclovir resistant HSV-1, HSV-2, and VZV were 69 mcM (range 14 to 115 mcM, n = 6), 46 mcM (range 4 to >395 mcM, n = 9), and 92 mcM (range 51 to 148 mcM, n = 4), respectively.
+The median EC50 values observed in a plaque reduction assay with penciclovir resistant HSV-1 and HSV-2 were 69 mcM (range 14 to 115 mcM, n = 6), 46 mcM (range 4 to >395 mcM, n = 9), and 92 mcM (range 51 to 148 mcM, n= 4), respectively.
 The possibility of viral resistance to penciclovir should be considered in patients who fail to respond or experience recurrent viral shedding during therapy.

 Cross-resistance has been observed among HSV DNA polymerase inhibitors.
 The most commonly encountered acyclovir resistant mutants that are TK negative are also resistant to penciclovir.